 So, what was the best city for singles in Pennsylvania?
 Indiana ranks as the best place for singles in Pennsylvania if you care about things singles care about like night life, affordable housing, and other singles.

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you're single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin'.

-The most boring place in Pennsylvania?
-That would be Franklin Park.
+The most boring place in pennsylvania?
+That would be Jefferson Hills.

 For more Pennsylvania reading, check out: